 |Competitive Advantage||Apple’s competitive advantage is built on its ecosystem approach, which seamlessly integrates hardware, software, and services.
 The company’s commitment to design aesthetics and user experience creates a strong brand following.
 Apple’s focus on privacy and security enhances customer trust.
 The App Store’s curated content and developer ecosystem set high standards for quality and security.||Apple’s ecosystem approach fosters customer loyalty by providing a seamless user experience across devices and services.
 Design excellence and a strong brand create a dedicated user base.
 Commitment to privacy and security builds trust.
 The App Store’s curation and developer ecosystem maintain high standards for content quality and security, differentiating Apple in the market.||Ecosystem approach, hardware-software-services integration, design aesthetics, user experience, customer loyalty, privacy and security focus, brand strength, App Store curation, developer ecosystem, content quality standards.|

 Does Steve Jobs still own Apple’s stocks?

-Had Steve Jobs kept its Apple’s IPO stocks until the end he’d probably be worth over a hundred billion dollars, considering that Apple in August 2018 Apple surpassed a trillion dollar market cap and Steve Jobs initially had an 11% stake of the company.
+If Steve Jobs kept Apple’s IPO stocks until the end, he’d probably be worth over a hundred billion dollars; since Apple in 2022 passed the $2.5 trillion valuation, Steve Jobs initially had an 11% stake in the company.